 Gonzalez hits 2 HRs, his slam sends Astros over Rangers 8-7

-Marwin Gonzalez hit two home runs, including a go-ahead grand slam in the eighth inning that rallied the Houston Astros over the Texas Rangers 8-7 Tuesday night.
-Gonzalez hit a towering fly off Keone Kela just over the right-field wall and inside the right-field foul pole for his first career grand slam and a 7-5 lead.
+Houston rallied from a 5-0 deficit for the third time this season as Marwin Gonzalez hit two home runs, including a go-ahead grand slam in the eighth inning that rallied the Astros over the Texas Rangers 8-7 on Tuesday night.
+Gonzalez hit a towering fly off Keone Kela just over the right-field wall and inside the right-field foul pole for his first career grand slam - and a 7-5 lead.

 Add your comments below